nibscbioinformatics/metagenomics_mpa3/README.md

 ## Shotgun Metagenomics Workflow

+Work in progress...

 ### Test data
-The test data used for this workflow was provided by the authors of 'Developing standards for the microbiome field' (publication available [here](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00856-3]))
+The test data used for this workflow was provided by the authors of 'Developing standards for the microbiome field' (https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00856-3])
 The data from the study (NCBI Bioproject ID PRJNA622674) can be accessed [here](https://www.ncbi.nlm.nih.gov/sra/10506348,10506347,10506346,10506345,10506339,10506328,10506322,10506321,10506320,10506319,10506318,10506317,10506316,10506315,10506314,10506313,10506312,10506311,10506310,10506309)